Text Link

 How the current medical system fails Black women and men

-BMI was devised based on studies of European White cisgender men.
-For this, and many other medical reasons, its accuracy in measuring the weight and health of people who fall outside of this category is inherently flawed.
+BMI was devised based on studies of European white cisgender men.
+For this, and many other medical reasons, its accuracy in measuring the weight and health of people who fall outside this category is inherently flawed.

 This advice is neither helpful nor in the patients’ best interest.
-In fact, research has found the exact opposite to be true.
+Research has found the exact opposite to be true.
 Telling people to lose weight damages the mental health of people living in larger bodies who have internalized the message that their bodies are not perfectly fine the way they are.
-The patient doesn’t lose weight, which can lead to shame, as well as many other negative effects.
+The patient doesn’t lose weight, which can lead to shame and many other negative effects.

 So much medical focus is placed on weight loss and obesity prevention to no good end.
-But Western medicine is slowly becoming aware of a weight-neutral paradigm.
-One that incorporates truly comprehensive, culturally responsive, and compassionate healthcare practices for all bodies.
+However, Western medicine is slowly becoming aware of a weight-neutral paradigm that incorporates truly comprehensive, culturally responsive, and compassionate healthcare practices for all bodies.

 Destigmatizing fatness in the Black community

-At Within Health, we understand that the racist origins of fatphobia are sadly still evident in our society today, presented in how we approach food, health, and the treatment of eating disorders.
-Due to the racist origins and damage of fatphobia, we make sure to always include a trauma-informed approach to care for each of our patients.
+At Within, we understand that the racist origins of fatphobia are sadly still evident in our society today, presented in how we approach food, health, and the treatment of eating disorders.
+Due to the racist origins and damage of fatphobia, we make sure always to include a trauma-informed approach to care for each of our patients.
 Our eating disorder treatment programs are designed to be inclusive and attuned to the needs of each individual patient.

 Further learning